To make your makeup photography as striking as possible, there are a few important makeup tips you should be aware of.

 This combination will naturally enhance their makeup.

-2. Use Bold Colours so the Makeup Doesn’t Fade With the Light
+2. Use Bold Colors so the Makeup Doesn’t Fade With the Light

 Compare the two images above.
 The model’s face stands out more in the second picture because of her red lipstick.
 This gives her a youthful, picture-perfect look that’s ideal for makeup photography.